How to do serial communication between two boards?

 // Allocate the JSON document

-// This one must be bigger than for the sender because it must store the strings
+// This one must be bigger than the sender's because it must store the strings

 StaticJsonDocument<300> doc;